TELECOM Lille 1

 TELECOM Lille (formerly ENIC) was a French public Grande école (engineering school).
+In 2017, TELECOM Lille merges with the École des Mines Douai and becomes École des Mines-Télécom de Lille-Douai (IMT Lille Douai).

 TELECOM Lille was located on the science campus of the University of Lille in Villeneuve d'Ascq near Lille.
 TELECOM Lille was part of Institut Mines-Télécom (IMT).

-In 2017, TELECOM Lille merges with the École des Mines Douai and becomes École des Mines-Télécom de Lille-Douai (IMT Lille Douai).

 History

 Founded in 1990, ENIC (École Nouvelle d'Ingénieurs en Communication, Novel School In Communication) was created to answer the growing need for engineers having both technical and management skills.
 From the beginning, the school was built around a dual education system, in which professional internships are part of the school curriculum.
 This is still an essential aspect of the school training today.

 In the years 2000, a new apprenticeship curriculum was created for students willing to spend half of their time in a company and the other half at school.
 The school has also developed a strong expertise in e-learning.
 The TuttelVisio and TuttelNet platforms have trained dozens of engineers every year since 2000.